arhcy/RemoteInformer/README.md

 Custom remote data collection app that works in local network without USB cables.
 It easily integrates into Unity3d projects.
-You can modify and rebuild this app to get custom data you need.
+You can use it for testing your VR / AR mobile projects.
+Also, you can modify and rebuild this app to get custom data you need.